blackcub3s/MSc-FinalThesis/README.md

     * [a. fes_merge_en_tensor_3d (obte l'array 3d).py](https://github.com/blackcub3s/MSc-FinalThesis/blob/main/DataAnalysis/inContext/DADES_PREPROCESSADES_FINALS/a.%20fes_merge_en_tensor_3d%20(obteArray3d).py): In this file the most important snippet of code is the funcion `fes_merge(n_timeseries)` (see down below). https://github.com/blackcub3s/MSc-FinalThesis/blob/bd8e13d5ad14fc7103469cd7c6f38da0e5008288/DataAnalysis/inContext/DADES_PREPROCESSADES_FINALS/a.%20fes_merge_en_tensor_3d%20(obteArray3d).py#L39-L114

-        On the one hand, this function went around around each folder name of syntax "SUBJECTID__UID" and got the SUBJECTID (identifier for subject) and LLUID (identifier for scanner type made to a given subject) to save them in list objects and finally store them in respective .txt files (`__subjectes.txt` and `__uids.txt`).
-On the other hand, the function also went into each folder to find `total.txt` a file that contained the information from fMRI data from .NIFTI files *after* registering it to Shen's atlas[^3] via FSL.
-The information inside `total.txt` was stored as plain text, with shape `(214,140)` (the first dimension was the number of ROIs[^4] of Shen's atlas -214- and the second one was the number of time series data available -140 time series data points for each ROI- for each subject) and finally I stacked together all these matrices as a numpy ndarray object (.npy) to have it all within one single file: (`__arr_ADNI_3d_preprocessada.npy`).
+        On the one hand, this function went around around each folder name of syntax *"SUBJECTID__UID"* and got the *"SUBJECTID"* (identifier for subject) and *"LLUID"* (identifier for scanner type made to a given subject) to save them in list objects and finally store them in respective .txt files (`__subjectes.txt` and `__uids.txt`).
+On the other hand, the function also went into each subject folder to find `total.txt` a file that contained fMRI data extracted from .NIFTI files *after* registering that information to Shen's atlas[^3] via FSL.
+The information inside each subject's `total.txt` was structured as shape `(214,140)` (the first dimension being the Regions of interest (ROIs[^4]) of Shen's atlas -214- and the second one was the number of time series data points available -140 time series data points for each ROI-) and finally I stacked together all these matrices as a numpy ndarray object (.npy) to have it all within one single file ([__arr_ADNI_3d_preprocessada.npy](https://github.com/blackcub3s/MSc-FinalThesis/blob/main/DataAnalysis/inContext/DADES_PREPROCESSADES_FINALS/__arr_ADNI_3d_preprocessada.npy)) of shape `(93,214,140)[^5].

     * [b. analisisfinal.py](https://github.com/blackcub3s/MSc-FinalThesis/blob/main/DataAnalysis/inContext/DADES_PREPROCESSADES_FINALS/b.%20analisisfinal.py): **lorem ipsum**